 Shopping.
 The closest full-service grocery is Plum Market, a block south of Cobbler Square.

-Jewel and Dominick’s are a few blocks in either direction on Division St, and the original Treasure Island is a few blocks north on Wells St. A new Target is nearing completion several blocks west on Division St. Walgreen’s pharmacies are nearby on Division St and Wells St.
+Jewel is a few blocks away on Division St, and the original Treasure Island is a few blocks north on Wells St. A new Target is nearing completion several blocks west on Division St. Walgreen’s pharmacies are nearby on Division St and Wells St.

 Wells Street is home to an eclectic array of boutiques and other retail establishments.
 Big-box retailing is available at the nearby Clybourn Corridor, and Cobbler Square is within walking distance of Oak Street boutiques and Michigan Avenue’s Magnificent Mile shops.